upgradingdave/camunda-8-jdbc-connector/README.md

 The JDBC url must point to a valid database server.

 This connector uses the [HikariCP library](https://github.com/brettwooldridge/HikariCP) for connection pooling.
 A separate Connection Pool will be created for each unique combination of `Jdbc Url` + `Username` + `Password`.

-This example uses the same JDBC configuration (`jdbc:h2:mem:camunda` + `sa` + `password`) for several JDBC Connector Tasks.
-Therefore, the same Connection Pool is used for all JDBC Connector Tasks.

 The `Password` field supports [Connector Secrets](https://docs.camunda.io/docs/components/connectors/custom-built-connectors/connector-sdk/#secrets).

 ![JDBC Config](images/JDBCConfig.png "JDBC Config")

-If an additional JDBC Connector Task was added with a different `Jdbc Url`, or a different `Username`/`Password`, then a separate Connection Pool will be created and used for instances arriving at this new Task.
+Feel free to add multiple JDBC Connector tasks to a single process diagram.
+When multiple JDBC Connector Tasks with the same `Jdbc Url` + `Username` + `Password` combo exist, the same connection pool will be reused.
+If different JDBC Connector Tasks connect to a different database (via a different `Jdbc Url`), or connect to the same database using different `Username`/`Password`, then a separate connection pools will be created and used.

 # Placeholders in sql